Henri Giffard: Career

 Giffard was granted a patent for the injector on 8 May 1858.
 Unusually, he had thoroughly worked out the theory of this invention before making any experimental instrument, having explained the idea in 1850.
 Others had worked on using jets, particularly Eugène Bourdon who patented a very similar device in 1857.

 In 1863, he was appointed a Chevalier of the Légion d'honneur.

 Death and commemoration

-In response to his declining eyesight, Giffard committed suicide in 1882, leaving his estate to the nation for humanitarian and scientific purposes.
+In response to his declining eyesight, Giffard killed himself in 1882, leaving his estate to the nation for humanitarian and scientific purposes.